 On this page

-- Private property applications must go through the regular building permit and liquor licensing process while the Seasonal Patio Program will be for those looking to operate temporary patios on public land only;
+- Private property applications must go through the regular liquor licensing process and/or building permit process while the Seasonal Patio Program will be for those looking to operate temporary patios on public land only;

 - Updated patio season from the first weekend in May to the last weekend in September;

 - Application Fee: $174 +HST, charged once during the application period